dmitry-ivanov/laravel-wikipedia-grabber/README.md

 > Only `en` and `ru` languages supported now.

 English is the default language.
-However, you can change it:
+But you can change it:

 ```php
 echo (new Wikipedia('ru'))->page('Donald Trump');